sibartel/suither/README.md

-# Suither - A Cloth Recommender
+# Suither - A  A Clothing Recommender

-A prototype PWA with the intent to propose weather-suitable outfits to support the users with their daily cloth selection.
+A prototype PWA with the intent to propose weather-suitable outfits to support the users with their daily clothing selection.

 This project was developed as part of the *Intelligent User Interfaces* course @ University of Bayreuth in the SS21.